informalsystems/vdd/liteclient/failuredetector.md

 **Assumptions**

-- **A1.** At all times there is at least one correct full node among the primary and the secondary.
+**[LCD-A-CorrFull]** At all times there is at least one correct full node among the primary and the secondary.

-- **A2.** Communication between the failure detector and a correct full node is reliable and bounded in time.
+**[LCD-A-RelComm]** Communication between the failure detector and a correct full node is reliable and bounded in time.

 **Q6: Are we limiting ourselves to the scenario 1/3 n <= f <= 2/3 n**